grachet/react-linearization-app/README.md

 # Hitec - Linearization of tank volumes

+* Freelance app for Hitec Company
 * React Native App
 * Both Ios and Android
 * Build with expo
+* Linearization of tank volumes

 ## Dependenties